 Your results should arrive in six to eight weeks.

 23andMe | Is your data private?

 23andMe said it will "not sell, lease or rent your individual-level information" to any third party or for research purposes without your "explicit consent".
 However, it does "use and share aggregate information with third parties" to perform "business development, initiate research, and send you marketing emails".
 Its privacy page has more details about how it handles data.

 23andMe also said your information "may be subject to disclosure pursuant to a judicial or other government subpoena, warrant or order, or in coordination with regulatory authorities".
 If such a situation arises, 23andMe will comply, and it will notify you - unless the legal request prevents it from doing so.
 Check out its transparency report to see all the government requests for data it has received.

 AncestryDNA | What it can do:

-Ancestry launched one of the first popular DNA testing kits for consumers.
-It analyses your DNA and integrates that data with your family tree if you're a subscriber to the service.
-Even if your not, it tests your DNA to determine your ancestry.
+Ancestry launched one of the first DNA testing kits for consumers.
+It analyses DNA and integrates that data with your family tree if you're a subscriber to the service.
+Even if your not, it tests your DNA to determine ancestry.
 Ancestry has collected DNA from more than five million people.
-Although you won't get any health information, you will learn how much Neanderthal DNA you have.
+Although you won't get health information, you will learn how much Neanderthal DNA you have.